Quandela/Perceval/docs/source/reference/logging.rst

 .. code-block:: python

-    from perceval.utils import logger, logging
+    from perceval.utils.logging import logger, channel, level
     logger.enable_file()
-    logger.set_level(logging.level.info, logging.channel.resources)
+    logger.set_level(level.info, channel.resources)
-    logger.set_level(logging.level.err, logging.channel.general)
+    logger.set_level(level.err, channel.general)

-.. note:: The logger configuration can also be stored in the persistent data so you don't have to configure the logger each time you use perceval.
+.. note:: The logger configuration can be saved on your hard drive so you don't have to configure the logger each time you use perceval.
+When saved, it is written to a file in Perceval persistent data folder.

-In order to configure it you have use the class LoggerConfig.
+In order to configure it you have use the :class:`LoggerConfig`.

 .. automodule:: perceval.utils.logging.config
    :members: